jordiroca94/Phone-catalog-app-Frontend/README.md

 Backend Server is running on the port 3005

-In order to test the application you need to open one terminal for each repository and run the following command in each terminal: npm start
+In order to test the application you need to open one terminal for each repository and install node modules ( command: npm install) and after the node modules are installed run the node package modules ( command: npm run).

 ## Server routes (API)